11 Unique Places To Find Quality Content To Share With Prospects

 The good news is that there’s a wealth of resources out there that can help you give the people what they want, with minimal effort on your end.
 You just need to know where to look.

-While the death of RSS is bemoaned almost as much as email, Feedly offers living proof that RSS readers are here to stay — with good reason.
-At a basic level, the news aggregator offers a one stop shop to stay on top of your customer’s blog, follow influential media, or discover new industry experts.
-Be sure to check out the hashtag search (top right) to zero in on specific topics of interest.
+While RSS has been declared dead by some (and ‘undead’ by others), a site called Feedly is proof that RSS readers are here to stay — with good reason.
+At a basic level, the news aggregator offers a one-stop-shop to stay on top of your customer’s blog, follow influential media, or discover new industry experts.
+You can search by topics, keywords, websites or RSS links to focus on specific topics of interest.

-After launching LinkedIn Today in 2011, the ‘social network for professionals’ steadily shifted into the publishing realm with the introduction of its Influencer program and later acquisition of news aggregator Pulse.
-Today, it’s a god-send for those of us with limited bandwidth and lots to keep tabs on.
-Use it to gather information through your connections, monitor industry news and trends via Pulse (on mobile or desktop), or follow the Influencers that are weighing in on the issues that matter most to your customers.
+After launching LinkedIn Today in 2011, the ‘social network for professionals’ steadily shifted into the publishing realm, introducing the ability to follow industry influencers.
+Today, it’s a staple function for those of us with limited bandwidth and lots to keep tabs on.
+Use it to gather information through your connections, monitor industry news and trends via Pulse (a mobile & desktop app for LinkedIn), or follow the influencers that are weighing in on the issues that matter most to your customers.

 3. Twitter Lists

-Twitter’s “List” feature offers an easy way to categorize groups of Twitter users, and then view their tweets in a separate timeline.
-These lists can be public (eg. anyone can see them) or private (eg. for your eyes only).
+Twitter’s “List” feature offers an easy way to categorize groups of Twitter users and then view their tweets in a separate timeline.
+These lists can be public (anyone can see them) or private (for your eyes only).
 You can curate your own lists, or save time by subscribing to lists created by others.
-For example, here’s a great Twitter list of sales experts that was curated by @billrice.
+For example, here’s a great Twitter list of sales experts that was curated by Yesware.
 I’ll often keep this running in a tab on Tweetdeck and check in every so often to see what topics are gaining traction that day.

-Mention is solid alternative to Google Alerts, especially for those of us who tend to lose track of email alerts in their inbox (*raises hand*).
+Mention is a solid alternative to Google Alerts, especially for those of us who tend to lose track of email alerts in our inbox.
 The media monitoring application lets you monitor keywords in real-time via push notifications (available on desktop or mobile), or by daily or weekly email digest.
-Like Newsle, every alert is rolled up into a single newsfeed, so you can scan at your leisure.
+All of your alerts are rolled up into a single newsfeed so you can scan at your leisure.

-Flipboard‘s recent acquisition of its main competitor – a mobile news-reading app called Zite – makes this countdown a little tricky.
-For now, stick with Zite.
-It’s a powerful content discovery engine that not only brings you news catered to your interests, but also learns your reading habits using algorithms developed by the University of British Columbia’s Laboratory for Computational Intelligence.
-By monitoring what you read and how long you spend on each article, Zite knows what you’re looking for and suggests new sources and topics that may also be of interest to you and your prospects.
+Flipboard is a powerful content discovery engine that brings you news catered to your interests but also learns your reading habits using algorithms developed by the University of British Columbia’s Laboratory for Computational Intelligence.
+By monitoring what you read and how long you spend on each article, Flipboard knows what you’re looking for and suggests new sources and topics that may also be of interest to you and your prospects.

 9. Industry Analysis & Market Data